bthuilot/bthuilot.github.io/_posts/2024-05-24-docker-secrets.md

 ENV MY_PASSWORD=notverysecure
 ```

-after building this image (`docker build -t env-leak .`),, we can inspect for all environment variables and see our secret.
+after building this image (`docker build -t env-leak .`),, we can inspect all environment variables and see our secret.

 ```bash
 docker  inspect --type image env-leak --format='\{\{.Config.Env}}'
 # [...
 MY_PASSWORD=notverysecure]
 ```

-This is obviously extremely bad since if this image was published to public registry like [Docker Hub](https://hub.docker.com/) it would be viewable by everyone!
+This is obviously extremely bad, since if this image was published to a public registry like [Docker Hub](https://hub.docker.com/) it would be viewable by everyone!

 <br/>
 ### Build arguments

 Build arguments are an area that many developers do not realize is **not a secure method for loading in secrets during build time**.
-Build arguments are meant to serve as a way to inject data into a image during buildtime (i.e. version numbers, build date, etc.) but instead
-is tended to be used for build time secrets (i.e. git/artifact server access tokens).
+Build arguments are meant to serve as a way to inject data into an image during buildtime (i.e. version numbers, build date, etc.) but instead tends to be used for build time secrets (i.e. git/artifact server access tokens).

-In the example below, we create a docker image with a build argument for the git access token to *potentially* clone down the source repository inside the docker image.
+In the example below, we create a docker image with a build argument for a git access token that is used to clone down the source repository inside the docker image.
-However, even the case where this build argument isn't used (like the one shown below) the secret will be leaked, so long as there is `RUN` command after the build argument.
+However, even in the case where this build argument isn't used, the secret will be leaked.
+So long as there is `RUN` command after the build argument, the argument will be visible in an inspected image

 ```Dockerfile